Karl Schwanzer: 1967: World's Fair in Montreal - the City of Vienna Kindergarten

 The City of Vienna Kindergarten Building at the Montreal Expo was designed to have a facade depicting the world of children.
-This was achieved by means of a simple modular system.
-Through the familiar elements of toy building sets, it was designed to make it easier for children to adapt to the initially unfamiliar atmosphere in the kindergarten community by means of an intimate, affective relationship.
-Children should be able to truly enjoy their building.
-They should be happy to go there and want to return, remembered the colourful modular bricks.
+This was achieved using a modular system of familiar elements like toy building sets.
+The aim was to connect visiting children with the building itself, including and welcoming them in an unfamiliar atmosphere, intending for children to be happy to go there and want to return, remembering the colorful modular bricks.

-In contrast to its colourful external appearance, the interior of the building was kept plain so as to provide opportunities for children to use their imagination, creating a world in which they alone provided colour and activity.
+In contrast to its colorful external appearance, the interior of the building was kept plain so as to provide opportunities for children to use their imagination, creating a world in which they alone provided colour and activity.

 The combination of successful Viennese kindergarten floor plan layouts resulted in a richly structured common room, changing room and toilets.
 It also included various other areas for activities such as housekeeping, dolls, building and painting.
 The interior space protrudes from the centre of the building, bring the inside together with the outside in a common habitat for the children.